NHS Confederation: Annual conference

 The NHS Confederation holds an annual conference and exhibition for chairs, chief executives and non-executive directors' senior figures and decision makers from health and social care.

+In June 2024 the NHSConfed expo was held in Manchester with a reported 5000 delegates.

 Publications

 The NHS Confederation produces regular briefings and reports on key health care issues.
 It used to produces an annual guide to the NHS called The concise NHS handbook, which was discontinued in 2013.